ooni/asn-db-generator/README.md

 ## Dependencies

 This generator is designed to run on Debian GNU/Linux.
 It may work also on other Unix-like systems.
-Please, see [.github/workflows/generate.yml] to see which are the expected dependencies.
+Please, see [the CI build script]( .github/workflows/generate.yml) to see which are the expected dependencies.

 ## Release process